sebw/blog-old.wains.be/index.md

 # Welcome!

-A blog about Linux, Open Source, VoIP and other nerdy stuff.
+My notes about Open Source.

 ## Disclaimers

 - Opinions expressed here represent my own and not those of my employer
-- This site uses cookies for the sole purpose of the self hosted commenting system
 - This site doesn't use third party cookies
+- Search function requires Javascript
+- Comment function requires Javascript and cookies
-- This site uses javascript for search and comments.
-Disabling Javascript won't break the site
+- Javascript and cookies can be disabled, the site won't break

 ## Who am I

 My name is Sebastien Wains.

-I'm a cloud and infrastructure senior consultant at Red Hat, the world’s leading provider of enterprise open source solutions.
+I'm a cloud and infrastructure senior consultant at Red Hat, the leading provider of enterprise open source solutions.

 <img src="https://blog.wains.be/images/redhatibm.png" width="250"/>